 Basic Oolong Milk Tea Recipe

 Basic oolong milk tea can be made using tea bags or loose leaf tea.
-Loose tea offers a better flavor as it contains the full tea leaves, which can expand to infuse flavor.
+Loose tea offers a better flavor as it contains the full tea leaves which can expand to infuse flavor.
 Oolong tea bags typically contain ground-up fragments of tea leaves and don't offer as much flavor or as many quality health benefits.
-In this recipe, we've used Milk Oolong Tea, a tea blend that doesn't contain any milk but offers a rich, creamy body and luxurious flavor.
+In this recipe, we've used Milk Oolong, a tea blend that doesn't contain any milk but offers a rich, creamy body and luxurious flavor.
 It has a buttery flavor and creaminess that is perfect for a simple cup of tea.

-- 1 teaspoon Cup & Leaf Milk Oolong Tea
+- 1 tablespoon Milk Oolong

 - 8-10 ounces of water